ryanmalley101/pykada/README.md

 ## Token and Request Manager

 If all the function wrappers obfuscate the request process (or just suck the fun out of API development), you can also take advantage of Pykada's `RequestManager`. `RequestManager` takes care of token management in the Verkada API, reusing valid tokens and refreshing them when they become stale.
-No more juggling token expiration or hitting limits by fetching tokens ever new run.
-Just instantiate a `RequestManager` object with an API key and run use the `get_token` function directly in your request header, eg.
+No more juggling token expiration or hitting limits by fetching tokens every new request.
+Just instantiate a `RequestManager` object with an API key and use the `get_token()` function directly in your request header, eg.

 ```
 import requests